 This metric is where the Gizeh surprised us.
 Initially, we didn't even want to do the full river submersion water test on these sandals because, well, they're just so darn fancy.
 But in the interest of fairness, these shoes went into the river and under the hose just like all the other pairs.
 And, lo and behold, they did great.
 Several of the other models felt slimy and insecure for a bit of time after getting wet, but the Gizeh felt good — snug, secure, and cool on the skin.
 The footbed was damp but completely wearable in under a half hour.
 The underside of the straps took over an hour to dry, but they also felt nice on our skin on a hot day.

 The Gizeh took longer to dry than other models due to the materials it's constructed with and because when on foot, the upturned sides and snug straps disallow very much air flow.
 We noticed this a bit when the temperatures were high, and our feet were sweating — sometimes we just needed to take this sandal off and allow it to get some air.
 So, not surprisingly, it was the more open and minimal designs that performed the best in this category.
-Both the Reef Leather Uptown and the Rainbow Single Layer Premier were thoroughly dry in 20 minutes after being thoroughly soaked.
+The Rainbow Single Layer Premier were thoroughly dry in 20 minutes after being thoroughly soaked.
 Synthetic and water-resistant models like the Astral Rosa, Flip EcoTread, and Tide II also excelled in this category.

 Just your average day standing in a river while wearing fancy leather Birkenstocks, no big deal.